 The University prohibits acts of hazing.
 Hazing includes any act that puts a student in mental, physical, or emotional danger.
 At no point should a student feel unsafe during any initiation ceremony or at any activity of the University.
-Students may contact the Office of Student Life and Development for further information about this policy.
+Students may access section 4.5 of the Code of Student Rights and Responsibilities for more information on this policy.